 Hothouse is the official literary journal for the Department of English at the University of Texas at Austin.
 Read more about our Editorial Staff below.

-Luis is responsible for overseeing the selection and editing of non-fiction submissions to Hothouse.
-He is a third-year English/Linguistics double major and French minor, and is also pursuing a Certificate in Creative Writing.
+Luis is a fourth-year English/Linguistics double major and French minor and is also pursuing a Certificate in Creative Writing.
 His interests include twentieth-century American and Latin American poetry, the works of Italo Calvino, and medieval studies.
 When he’s not busy with his Hothouse duties, you will most likely find him searching for new and old music, geeking out about non-Indo-European languages, and sleeping, probably.

 Eleni is Greek-American, yes, just like My Big Fat Greek Wedding, sans the Windex.
 After soaking up Mediterranean Blue skies (yes, it’s a color) and dreamy islands she eventually found herself at UT studying Humanities, Philosophy, and Creative Writing.
 Last year, she wrote a collection of short stories called, Statues, Witches, and Buckets of Salt and other stories, of which “Le Spectacle” has been published by UT’s magazine, The Liberator.
 She graduates in December with big dreams and no concrete plans.
 Regardless, she will continue to write because nothing calms her down like the sound of the keys when she types.

 Emily Ogden, Marketing Director